DamianEdwards/RazorSlices/README.md

 ### Not yet supported but planned

 - Layouts and sections
-- Rendering slices from slices (aka partials)
 - Support for Hot Reload
+- Support for native AOT

 ### Interested in supporting but not sure yet